ukkopahis/IOTstack/docs/Containers/ESPHome.md

 To support flashing an ESP device directly from your RPi, `/dev/ttyUSB0` is made available to the container.
 This file usually auto-created when an USB-to-serial-converter is plugged in.
-Docker needs the file to exist when the container is started.
-This is usually handled by install.sh and menu.sh.
-But just in case this somehow fails (e.g. RPi already connected when said scripts are executed), just run:
+Docker needs the file to exist when the container is started, even if an ESP is not plugged in at that time.
+Files in created in /dev aren't persisted upon reboot.
+Thus a service is needed to create it at startup.
+This service is usually added by install.sh or menu.sh.
+If it somehow missing, just add the service manually:

 ```
-sudo mknod -m660 /dev/ttyUSB0 c 188 0
-sudo chgrp dialout /dev/ttyUSB0
+bash .templates/esphome/create-systemd-ttyUSB0-service.sh
 ```